-8. REPORTING REQUIREMENTS
+7. REPORTING REQUIREMENTS

-8.1.
+7.1.
 General Monitoring and Reporting Requirements.
 The Discharger shall comply with all Standard Provisions (Attachments D and G) related to monitoring, reporting, and recordkeeping.

-8.2.
+7.2.
 Self-Monitoring Reports (SMRs)

-- 8.2.1.
+- 7.2.1.
 SMR Format.
 The Discharger shall electronically submit SMRs using the State Water Board's California Integrated Water Quality System (CIWQS) Program website (waterboards.ca.gov/water_issues/programs/ciwqs).
-The CIWQS website will provide additional information for SMR submittal in the event of a planned service interruption for electronic submittal. - 8.2.2.
+The CIWQS website will provide additional information for SMR submittal in the event of a planned service interruption for electronic submittal. - 7.2.2.
 SMR Due Dates and Contents.
-The Discharger shall submit SMRs by the due dates, and with the contents, specified below: - 8.2.2.1.
-Quarterly SMRs Quarterly SMRs shall be due 30 days after the end of each calendar quarter (January 1 March 31, April 1 June 30, July 1 September 30, and October 1 December 31) covering that quarter.
+The Discharger shall submit SMRs by the due dates, and with the contents, specified below: - 7.2.2.1.
+Monthly SMRs Monthly SMRs shall be due 30 days after the end of each calendar month, covering that calendar month.
 Each SMR shall contain the applicable items described in Provision 6.3.2 (Effluent Characterization Study and Report) of the Order, Attachment D section 5.2, and Attachment G section 5.3.
 Each SMR shall include all new monitoring results obtained since the last SMR was submitted.
-If the Discharger monitors any pollutant more frequently than required by this Order, the Discharger shall include the results of such monitoring in the calculations and reporting for the SMR. - 8.2.2.2.
+If the Discharger monitors any pollutant more frequently than required by this Order, the Discharger shall include the results of such monitoring in the calculations and reporting for the SMR.

+- 7.2.2.2.
 Annual SMR Annual SMRs shall be due February 1 each year, covering the previous calendar year.
-The annual SMR shall contain the applicable items described in Provisions 6.3.2 (Effluent Characterization Study and Report) and 6.3.4.3 (Anaerobically-Digestible Material) of the Order and Attachment G section 5.3.1.6. - 8.2.3.
+The annual SMR shall contain the applicable items described in Provisions 6.3.2 (Effluent Characterization Study and Report) and 6.3.3 (Pollutant Minimization Program) of the Order, and Attachment G section 5.3.1.6. - 7.2.3.
 Specifications for Submitting SMRs to CIWQS.
 The Discharger shall submit analytical results and other information using one of the following methods:

-Parameter Method of Reporting: EDF/CDF data upload Attached File All parameters identified in influent, effluent, and receiving water monitoring tables (except Dissolved Oxygen and Temperature) Required for all results - Dissolved Oxygen, Temperature Required for monthly maximum and minimum results only ^[1] Discharger may use this method for all results or keep records Antimony, Arsenic, Beryllium, Cadmium, Chromium, Copper, Cyanide, Lead, Mercury, Nickel, Selenium, Silver, Thallium, Zinc, Dioxins & Furans (by U.S. EPA Method 1613), Other Pollutants (by U.S. EPA Methods 601, 602, 608, 610, 614, 624, and 625) Required for all results ^[2] - Volume and Duration of Blended Discharge [3] Required for all blended effluent discharges - Analytical Method Not required (Discharger may select "data unavailable") ^[1] - Collection Time, Analysis Time Not required -
+Method of Reporting: Parameter Attached File EDF/CDF data upload All parameters identified in influent, effluent. and receiving water monitoring tables Required for all results (except Dissolved Oxygen and Temperature) Discharger may use Required for monthly this method for all Dissolved Oxygen, Temperature maximum and minimum results or keep results only [1] records Antimony, Arsenic, Beryllium, Cadmium, Chromium, Copper, Cyanide, Lead, Mercury, Nickel, Selenium, Silver, Thallium, Zinc, Required for all results [2] Dioxins &Furans (by U.S. EPA Method 1613), Other Pollutants (by U.S. EPA Methods 601, 602, 608, 610, 614, 624, and 625) Required for all blended Volume and Duration of Blended Discharge [3] effluent discharges Not required (Discharger may Analytical Method select "data unavailable") [1] Collection Time, Analysis Time Not required

-Table E-4.
+Table E-5.
 CIWQS Reporting